DK4cm/NTPMonlistCheck/README.md

 # NTPMonlistCheck
-A project that check the date return by sending magic byte of different version of monlist command to a NTP Server to test the return byte.
+A project that check the data return by sending magic byte of different version of monlist command to a NTP Server to test the return byte.

 This project designed to checked the reflected ratio of NTP monlist command used at RDDoS.